lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 Every application needs some way of getting data in and data out.
 Let us now take a look at the code we will be using to do the input and output in our OpenCV application.
 Then we can compile and run our program to see how it works using the base input and output settings.

-### Parsing Command Line Arguments
+## Parsing Command Line Arguments

-To make it easier to set everything from the input video file to which model and device is to be used, we will use command line arguments to our application.
-To parse the command line arguments we make use of the "gflags" helper library that comes with the OpenVINO toolkit samples.
-Here we will briefly go over the primary functions that were used, for reference the full source code for the gflags library may be found in the OpenVINO toolkit samples directory:
+To make it easier to set everything from the input video file to which model and device is to be used, command line arguments to the application will be used.
+To parse the command line arguments, the application will use the "gflags" helper library that comes with the OpenVINO toolkit samples.
+Here we will briefly go over the primary functions that are used, for reference the full source code for the gflags library may be found in the OpenVINO toolkit samples directory:

 ```bash
 /opt/intel/computer_vision_sdk/deployment_tools/inference_engine/samples/thirdparty/gflags
 ```

-To make use of the gflags library and use the supplied functions and classes, we must include the main header file:
+To make use of the gflags library and use the supplied functions and classes, include the main header file:

 ```cpp
 #include <gflags/gflags.h>
 ```

-We do this in the main header file "car_detection.hpp" where we will define all the command line arguments using these same steps:
+This is done in the main header file "car_detection.hpp" where all the command line arguments are defined using the following steps.

-#### Create the Argument
+### Create the Argument

 Create the argument using the macro "DEFINE_string".
-Here we see how the “-i \<video filename\>” argument that we will use to specify the input video is defined:
+Here the “-i \<video filename\>” argument that will be used to specify the input video is defined:

 ```cpp
 /// @brief message for images argument